liha4ini/Code_Wars/README.md

-Solving problems from codewars site
+Solving tasks from codewars site